koor-tech/koor/SECURITY.md

 * [Envoy](https://github.com/envoyproxy/envoy)
 * [CoreDNS](https://github.com/coredns/coredns)

-The Rook community credits and appreciates the example and security best practices that they have published openly.
+The Koor Storage Distribution community credits and appreciates the example and security best practices that they have published openly.

 ## Security Audit

-A third party security audit was performed in December 2019 by [Trail of Bits](https://www.trailofbits.com/).
+A third party security audit was performed on the Koor Storage Distribution project in December 2019 by [Trail of Bits](https://www.trailofbits.com/).
 The full security report has been published and is [available for download](https://drive.google.com/file/d/1rOwrwYmBUpLUm6W5J5rhXvdVit818hWJ/view?usp=sharing).